Ash Wednesday, First Day of Lent

 On Ash Wednesday, Catholics receive a temporary ash “tattoo” of a cross just above their eyes and nose.
 This primal gesture evokes the raw, uncomplicated, religious devotion at the core of our otherwise sophisticated theology.
 The Church consecrates the body externally with water and oil in Baptism, Confirmation, and Anointing of the Sick.
-The church reads St. Thomas Aquinas, sings refined Latin chant, and prays before luminous stained glass.
-And it also smudges black ashes on our face.
+The Church reads Saint Thomas Aquinas, sings refined Latin chant, and prays before luminous stained glass.
+And it also smudges black ashes on our faces.
 Real religions do things like this.
-A real religion has priests who smear your face with dirty ash as they whisper “You’re gonna die.”
+A real religion has priests who smear your face with dirty ash as they whisper, “You’re gonna die.”

 Man’s earthly end, the separation of soul and body, could have come about in many ways.
 But due to original sin, this end always comes through death.
 Death is a punishment for Adam and Eve’s sin of pride in eating the fruit of the Tree of Knowledge of Good and Evil in the Garden of Eden.
-This sin is not original in the sense of being authentic or unrepeatable, but in that it occured at our common origin.
-As a permanent repercussion of His punishment, God made work burdensome and instituted death as the mysterious doorway all must walk through to exit earthly life.
-God told this to our common parents in Genesis 3:19: “By the sweat of your face shall you get bread to eat, until you return to the ground, from which you were taken; for you are dust, and to dust you shall return.”
+This sin is not original in the sense of being authentic or unrepeatable, but in that it occurred at our common origin.
+As a permanent repercussion of His punishment, God made work burdensome and instituted death as the mysterious doorway through which all must walk to exit earthly life.
+God told this to our common parents in Genesis 3:19: “By the sweat of your face you shall eat bread until you return to the ground, for out of it you were taken; you are dust, and to dust you shall return.”
 The last of these words are repeated to the faithful as the ashes are placed on their foreheads on Ash Wednesday.

 As Lent begins, the following resources may be of help to you: